Select elective courses to personalize your MSC experience

 In this course, a variety of theories and research projects that focus on how organizational change can be managed will be presented.
 At its core, organizational change management is about implementation of new ideas and practices.
 Because organizational change might be focused on a micro and macro level, we will examine perspective that focus on how an individual’s attitudes and behavior might be altered as well as how an organizations policies and practices might be changed.
 Consequently, we will focus on material related to persuasion, bargaining and negotiation, and organizational campaigns.
 These theories will be drawn from a variety of disciplines including organizational behavior, industrial relations, political science, social psychology, and communication.
 Although the primary method of teaching will be lecture, students are encouraged to ask questions and offer examples.

 The culminating assessment of the MSC degree is a capstone project.
 The MSC Capstone integrates all the coursework and practical experiences of the program and is designed to help students develop the ability to monitor their own comprehension and to make their thinking processes explicit to external audiences.
-Students will effectively use a multiple of media to demonstrate that they have achieved all the learning out comes of the program through a personally customized three-part project that extends the entire duration of the program.
+Students will demonstrate that they have achieved all the learning outcomes of the program through a personally customized project that extends the entire duration of the program.

 Globalization, information, and technology access have transformed the face of the business world in the last decade.
 Although multinational organizations continue to increase their influence worldwide, these trends have also transformed and impacted businesses of all sizes, locations, and industries.
 The speed of change and the instant interactions between cultures have created immense business opportunities.
 Whole industries have been re-defined, (i.e., impact on cost structure by foreign manufacturing, speed of product development, and ability to leverage global resources for almost any business need).
 These opportunities also create new challenges for today’s managers.
 As Managers, is critical to become more effective leaders in a multicultural and global economy.
 This course uses an action-oriented approach to develop a good understanding of international management and their practical implications when leading and managing teams.